jacol/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 ## Features

-This solution leverages the combined capabilities of Azure AI Language and Azure OpenAI for enhanced conversational agent solutions.
+This solution leverages the combined capabilities of Azure AI Language, Azure AI Agent Service and Azure OpenAI for enhanced conversational agent solutions.
 The following image is a reference architecture diagram of this Agent template.

 ![image](https://github.com/user-attachments/assets/1d847138-98d2-4ae9-926a-2bb6a92dc614)

 1. **Client-Side User Interface:** A web-based client-side user interface allows you to quickly explore and test this Agent template.
-2. **Orchestrator:** The orchestrator allows for a dynamic, adaptable workflow with multiple orchestration options including LLM function calling.
+2. **Orchestrator:** The orchestrator allows for a dynamic, adaptable workflow with multiple orchestration options including utilizing an intent routing agent based on [this template](https://github.com/azure-ai-foundry/foundry-samples/tree/main/samples/agent-catalog/msft-agent-samples/foundry-agent-service-sdk/intent-routing-agent), LLM function calling, CLU for intent identification only and CQA for returning exact pre-set answers only, etc. Both intent routing agent and LLM function calling options leverages CLU and CQA to provide high-quality intent identficiation and exact question-answering.
+See the routing strategies section down below for more details between these options.
 3. **Conversational Language Understanding (CLU):** CLU enables you to define the top intents to ensure response quality.
 Whether completing a task or addressing specific customer needs, CLU provides a mechanism to ensure the agent accurately understands and executes the process of handling predefined intents.
 You can update the top intents as necessary to accommodate evolving business needs.
 4. **Custom Question Answering (CQA):** CQA allows you to create and manage predefined QA pairs to deliver precise responses.
 CQA can respond consistently, improving reliability, particularly for high-stakes or regulatory-sensitive conversations.
 You can update the predefined QA pairs as needed to match your growing business needs.
 5. **PII Detection and Redaction (PII):** Protecting user privacy is a top priority.
 Azure AI Language’s Personally Identifiable Information (PII) can identify and redact sensitive information before sending to LLM for processing.